Sumitra-das-guptta/java-clean-code-shortnote/JavaCleanCodeStandardConvention.md

 1. Naming Conventions:
     - Packages: Use all-lowercase ASCII letters.
-    - CLasses and Interfaces: Names should be nouns and  in mixed casewith the first letter of each internal word capi-talized.
+    - Classes and Interfaces: Names should be nouns and  in mixed casewith the first letter of each internal word capi-talized.
     - Methods: Use verbs as method names in camelCase.
     - Constants: Names should be in uppercase.
     - Variables: